ZekePulido/IntroSE/README.md

-# Project: A Facebook like social media platform:
+# Project: A Facebook-like social media platform:

 ## Objective:
-Design and develop a Facebook like social media platform that will have a number of different functionalities based on the customer (TA) expectations.
+Design and develop a Facebook-like social media platform that will have a number of different functionalities based on customer (TA) expectations.